 - 10.2 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
 Please provide web links for the legislation listed above. - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?

-There is some capacity to protect, conserve, present and manage World Heritage properties but some deficiencies remain.
+There is adequate capacity within services to protect, conserve, present and manage World Heritage properties.

-- 10.4 How does the State Party encourage and support World Heritage properties to manage and develop visitation/tourism sustainably? - 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level.
+10.4 - How does the State Party encourage and support World Heritage properties to manage and develop visitation/tourism sustainably?